mrmxf/opentsg-node/example/README.md

 In the demo the range of values with the declared names are R[0:4].CD[0:3].B[0:2]

-Dimension gives a simple layout of the data, allowing opentsg to understand the dimensions of the data.
+Dimension gives a simple layout of the data, allowing opentsg to understand the nature and dimensions of the data.